Hypocoercivity in metastable settings and kinetic simulated annealing: Sketch of the proof

-We make some remarks on this set of assumptions. \begin{itemize} \item Concerning the log-Sobolev inequalities, contrary to the classical case (see \cite{LogSob} for instance), the Fisher information $I$ is not necessarily defined thanks to the generator (or the \emph{carr\'e du champ} operator) of the semi-group, or in other word it is not linked to the underlying dynamics.
-For instance, even if it is often associated to a particular process, the reversible Marko process \eqref{EqGradientSto} (or, in an equivalent manner, to the Witten Laplacian), the usual $I_\mu(f) = \int |\na \ln f|^2 f \dd \mu$ is only built on two ingredients: the mesure $\mu$, and the gradient of $\R^d$, or in other words the underlying metric. \item For the Langevin dynamics, Part 3 of these assumptions is proved by Villani in \cite{Villani2009}.
-The link of $\widetilde K$ and some moments of the process, in Part 4, appears in the classical annealing analysis of Holley and Stroock \cite{Holley1} and Miclo \cite{Miclo92}.
-For the Langevin process, an estimate on $M_p(t)$ has been proved at fixed temperature by Talay \cite{Talay} via Lyapunov techniques. \item Part 5 of these assumptions is in fact the crucial point.
-At fixed temperature, the distorted entropy method does not usually yield sharp estimates of the real convergence rate (apart, for now, from the gaussian case \cite{Arnold2014}).
-But when the measure $\mu$ is multi-modal, with high-probability areas separated by low-probability barriers, the log-Sobolev constant $\rho$ is exponentially small at low temperature (see \cite{MenzSchlichting}, and this is indeed sharp), namely $D_* >0$.
-Hence, only the large deviation scale is relevant, and while they stay at a sub-exponential level, all the other computations can be very rough. \item The fact the only relevant parameter - the log-Sobolev constant $\rho$ - is just defined thanks to the measure $\mu$ and the metric of $\R^d$, and does not depend on the generator, makes sense in view of our previous remark according to which all reasonable continuous Markov process devised to sample a Gibbs law should follow the same Arrhenius law, regardless of the local Markov dynamics. \end{itemize}
+\begin{itemize} \item For the kinetic Langevin dynamics, the hypocoercive dissipation has been proved by Villani in \cite{Villani2009}.
+The link between $\widetilde K$ and some moment of the process appears in the classical annealing analysis of Holley and Stroock \cite{Holley1} and Miclo \cite{Miclo92}.
+For the kinetic process, moment estimates have been proved at fixed temperature by Talay \cite{Talay} via Lyapunov techniques. \item The crucial point is, in fact, the dependences with respect to $\varepsilon$.
+At fixed temperature, the distorted entropy method does not usually yield sharp estimates of the real convergence rate (apart, for now, from the Gaussian case \cite{Arnold2014,MonmarcheGamma}).
+Nevertheless, as was already pointed out, since the log-Sobolev constant is exponentially small at low temperature \cite{MenzSchlichting}, only the large deviation scale is relevant, and as long as the other computations stay at a sub-exponential level, they don't need to be sharp. \item Given a Markov generator $L$ for which a measure $\mu$ is invariant, $(\mu,L)$ is said to satisfy a log-Sobolev inequality with constant $\lambda$ if, for all suitable $f$,